SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

 1. From the **App Catalog**, search for and select **Cloud Infrastructure Security for AWS**.
 1. Click **Install App**.
 1. In the **Deploy Cloud Infrastructure for AWS** screen, perform the following steps:
    1. **Select Region**.
 Select the AWS region where you want to deploy the solution.
+For information about where your Sumo Logic data is stored in AWS, see [Where is My Data Stored?](/docs/get-started/faq/#where-is-my-data-stored)
     :::important
     This step is critical.
 If you do not select the correct region, you will deploy the solution in the wrong region.
     :::